AdaCore/spark2014/lrm/source/packages.rst

    demonstrate that the implementation of a package Q and its private descendants satisfy the predicate given in the ``initial_condition_aspect`` of Q.

-.. centered:: **Restrictions that may be Applied**

-.. include:: restrictions-and-profiles.rst
-   :start-after: 7.1.4 Initial Condition Aspect
-   :end-before:  7.2.2

 .. centered:: **Dynamic Semantics**